Standards

 Decorative

-Ornamental; not required for the operation of the essential systems and components of a building.
+Ornamental; not required for the operation of systems and components of a building.

 Describe